 For example, a company might take a more serious tone on their website but a very lighthearted tone on Twitter.

 This approach is ineffective.

-This includes not only your company’s name, logo, overall aesthetic design, products and services, but also includes your marketing materials, website design , appearances at trade shows and conferences, content posted to social networks, etc.
+This includes your company’s name, logo, overall aesthetic design, products, and services and includes your marketing materials, website design, appearances at trade shows and conferences, and content posted to social networks, etc.

 Why should you care about brand consistency?

 It would be best to care because brand consistency leads to familiarity, and familiarity leads to trust.